citizenwallet/indexer/README.md

 We use postgres.
 If you have docker installed, you can spin up an instance using `docker compose up db`.

-The tables will be generated as the application runs.
+The tables will be generated as needed.